Dedw3nTech/dedw3n/replit.md

   - Used CSS Grid with responsive design (3 columns on desktop, 1 column on mobile)
   - Added overlay gradient and text "Lifestyle • Health • Success" for visual consistency
   - Maximized container width with proper centering and gap spacing
+  - **COMPLETED: Text Positioning Update** - Moved main heading text to overlay on large innovation image
+  - Text positioned at same height and line as the first picture with backdrop blur styling
+  - Heading "Building Software Today That Will Transform The World We Live In Tomorrow" now overlays the professional image
+  - Maintained readability with semi-transparent dark background and white text
 - **2025-07-08**: Content Enhancement - Added comprehensive cookie and tracker transparency section to cookies page
   - **COMPLETED: Cookie Tracker Documentation** - Added detailed "Comprehensive List of Cookies and Trackers Used on the Platform" section
   - Positioned above Contact Us section on cookies page with complete breakdown of all tracking technologies